The Private Life of Sherlock Holmes: Casting

 Billy Wilder, a long time Holmesian, had long aspired to create a musical adaptation of the Sherlock Holmes stories.
 After two failed attempts in 1955 and 1963, he decided to embark on a non-musical screenplay with collaborator I. A. L. Diamond.

 Initially, Wilder planned to cast Peter O'Toole as Holmes and Peter Sellers as Watson.
 Nicol Williamson, who went on to play Holmes in The Seven-Per-Cent Solution, was also considered for Holmes.
 Rex Harrison pursued the role but Wilder wasn't interested.

-Christopher Lee took the role of Mycroft Holmes after George Sanders' failing health removed him from the role.
+James Robertson Justice was offered the role of Mycroft Holmes but refused to shave off his beard.
+Christopher Lee took the part after George Sanders' failing health removed him from the role.
+Lee was eternally grateful to Wilder for allowing him to take the part since it helped his career and he was able to end being consigned to horror movies.

 Filming

 Elaborate sets were built on the backlot at Pinewood Studios, including 150 yards of the Baker Street set, at a cost of £80,000.
 The reproduction of the Diogenes Club stood until 1973 having been used in other films such as Hands of the Ripper and Carry On at Your Convenience.
 The sets were designed by art director Alexandre Trauner.